EmperorMurfy/2024CodingProjects/README.md

 * These programs were tested on M1 Mac Eclipse
 * Most programs here uses Java 1.8, check Exceptions for any exclusions
 * Exception: the stopwatch project uses Java 13
+* Each folder contains its own information regarding itself for more specific info

 ## Instructions:
 If you wish to use any of the code, follow the instructions: